YuvalB1997/Server/README.md

 provided a c++ client for testing and a courses file that stores all possible courses.

 Run the two part ,choose number of threads and port  for the server and connect to the ip with the client.
+In client directory a bin file needs to be created.